Sandra Locher Benguerel: Political career

 Her interest for politics arose when at the age of eighteen years, she held a speech on occasion of the Swiss National Day the 1 August.
 In 2010 she was elected into the Grand Council of Grison in which she presided over its Commission of Education and Culture between 2010 and 2014.

 In the Federal Elections of 2019, she was elected into the National Council representing the SP for Grison.
-In the National Council she is defending the politics of the mountainous cantons of Switzerland.
+In the National Council she defended the politics of the mountainous cantons of Switzerland.

 Personal life

 She is married and is a trained French and English teacher.
 After having taught for four years, she took a year off a traveled the world with an around the world ticket flight ticket.
 Despite she resides in Chur, she still has a strong bond to her place or origin in Solothurn.
 During the parliamentary sessions she lives with her parents in Solothurn and commutes to Bern.